CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/2-Communications-Demo.md

     > **NOTE:** This Word document will be referenced in the next demo.

-### Copilot in Word
+## Task 2: Copilot in Word

-The insights and drafts generated in Copilot Chat will now be refined and structured into an FAQ in Word.
+In this lab, you'll use Copilot in Word to draft, refine, and structure answers into an FAQ document suitable for a technical audience.

 1. Click on the **Apps (1)** fromt he left navigative apne and then select **Word (2)** under Apps section.